Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Willmore surfaces in

+\item In Case (a), although $f$ is not equal to the conformal Gauss map $Gr_{\tilde y}$ of $\tilde{y}$, if we change the orientation of $U$, then we will have $f=Gr_{\tilde y}$. \end{enumerate} \end{remark}

 We will say ``the conformal Gauss map contains a constant lightlike vector $Y_0 $'' if there exists a non-zero constant lightlike vector $Y_0$ in $\mathbb{R}^{n+4}_1$ satisfying $Y_0\in V_{p}$ for all $p\in M$.
-Then a well-known fact states (one can find a proof in \cite{Ma-W1}) \begin{theorem} A Willmore surface $y$ is conformal to a minimal surface in $R^{n+2}$ if and only if its conformal Gauss map $Gr$ contains a constant lightlike vector. \end{theorem}
+Then a well-known fact states (one can find a proof in \cite{Helein} or \cite{Ma-W1}) \begin{theorem} A Willmore surface $y$ is conformally equivalent to a minimal surface in $R^{n+2}$ if and only if its conformal Gauss map $Gr$ contains a constant lightlike vector. \end{theorem}

 There exist Willmore surfaces which fail to be immersions at some points.
 To include surfaces of this type, we introduce the notion of {\em Willmore maps} and {\em strong Willmore maps}.